zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 Continuous variation of the IOR poses many challenges for path tracing.
 In piecewise-homogeneous media, paths are composed of straight segments joined at scattering locations.
 Unfortunately, due to [Fermat's principle](https://en.wikipedia.org/wiki/Fermat%27s_principle), continuously varying IOR forces photons to travel along paths of least time that [bend](http://www.waves.utoronto.ca/prof/svhum/ece422/notes/20a-atmospheric-refr.pdf) towards regions of higher density according to [Snell's law](https://en.wikipedia.org/wiki/Snell%27s_law).
 This fact alone makes basic actions like visibility testing relatively complicated.
 And since the IOR may depend on the frequency, it can cause [dispersion](https://en.wikipedia.org/wiki/Dispersion_(optics)) not only at the interfaces, but also continuously, along the entire path.
 Finally, one must model losses and gains due to [continuous reflection](https://www.scirp.org/pdf/opj_2013112009301643.pdf), which is mathematically challenging.
 So it is not too surprising that most renderers ignore this behavior (even though, physically, that doesn't make much sense).
 For small density gradients and small distances, it is a valid approximation that, on average, gives reasonably accurate results.
 On the other hand, for certain atmospheric effects, [atmospheric refraction](https://en.wikipedia.org/wiki/Atmospheric_refraction) and reflection make a non-negligible contribution.

-For practical reasons, the further discussion will use a (typical) assumption that, within volume boundaries, the IOR is invariant with respect to position.
+For practical reasons, further discussion will use a (typical) assumption that, within volume boundaries, the IOR is invariant with respect to position.
 If you are interested in continuous refraction, check out the [Refractive Radiative Transfer Equation](https://dl.acm.org/doi/abs/10.1145/2557605) paper.

 ## Radiative Transfer Equation